How much does it really cost to translate my website?

 Well, you’d be correct.
 This is no small project.
 Got in-house developers?
 Great, they’ll be working on this for the next few months (depending on the size and complexity of your website requirements).

-The gravity of the task is daunting, which is why it probably works better if you want to create a small website in a different language, with content that is very different than your main website.
+The gravity of the task is daunting.
+So it probably works better if you want to create a small website in a different language, with content that is very different from your main website.
 Like landing pages in French and Italian, with simple contact forms to match your French and Italian leads.

 It’s not a great solution if you need your whole website duplicated into a new language.